klunkyfungus/Mixed-Messages/README.md

 ## Usage

-Visit the following webpage to try out this program: https://klunkyfungus.github.io/Mixed-Messages/
+Visit the following webpage on a computer, phone, or tablet to try out this program: https://klunkyfungus.github.io/Mixed-Messages/

 ## Technology Used